cem-akkaya/MGDynamicNavigation/ReadMe.md

    AI follows this path via a spline that moves with the platform.

 > This approach ensures the AI stays correctly aligned with the platform without drifting.

+### Obstacle Avoidance
+MGDN includes a minimal deterministic avoidance layer.
+When another pawn is detected in the forward trace:
+- A detour point is added to the spline
+- A new local path is computed
+- The AI optionally freezes movement to prevent rapid oscillation This system is intentionally simple and designed as a foundation that can be extended per-project.

 ### Extensibility / Customization